 This procedure involves the following steps:

 a) Is security needed?
-If the SecurityLevel parameter is zero, the procedure shall set the secured Compact frame to be the Compact frame to be secured and return with a Status of SUCCESS.
+If the SecurityLevel parameter is zero or four, the procedure shall return with a Status of UNSUPPORTED_SECURITY.

 b) Is security enabled?
 If secCompactFrameSecurityEnabled is set to FALSE, the procedure shall return with a Status of UNSUPPORTED_SECURITY.